sullivankw/android-firebase-app/README.md

 * viewing a sorted and/or filtered list that wouldn't include the made change in that sorted and/or filtered query
 * then the onDataChange callback is triggered and we are forced back to viewing the default list
 * Could handle image upload failures/resumes better
-* regex to prevent non numbers in age field
+* server side database rules to limit bogus user input values
 * validate incoming method params more thoroughly
 * simplify sorting logic